Basic Refrigeration Startup & Commissioning

 For right now, we’re going to charge this unit to a moderately cloudy/bubbly sight glass.
 We’ll come back and finalize the charge later and I’ve always found it easier to start low and add up to final charge than to add too much and have to remove some or be uncertain of our charge.
 It’ll work, sorta, even low on charge.
 Once the machine is running on its own, add just enough to get that sight glass in that cloudy state and stop.
 Record the amount of refrigerant added in your notebook.
 Monitor pressures and suction temperature for right now.
 If your superheat really starts to drop into the flooding range, it’s time to go check the evaporator to see why, but that’s pretty rare.

-Continually monitor temperature in the box while monitoring the unit operation until box temp gets to within 5° or so of the desired temperature.
+Continually monitor the temperature in the box while monitoring the unit operation until box temp gets to within 5° or so of the desired temperature.

 Now, we get to do some wrench twisting.